-2. Earn a PsyD or PhD in psychology.
+2. Earn a doctoral degree in psychology.

 The next required step in the process of becoming a psychologist in New Mexico is to earn a doctoral degree in psychology.
 It usually takes between four and seven years to finish a doctoral degree in psychology, depending on the training requirements of the program you attend.
 There are two types of doctoral degrees in psychology, and you should become familiar with the differences between them before applying.
-Some programs offer Doctor of Philosophy (PhD) in psychology degrees, while others offer Doctor of Psychology (PsyD) degrees.
+Some programs offer Doctor of Philosophy (PhD in Psychology) degrees, while others offer Doctor of Psychology (PsyD) degrees.

 In New Mexico, both PhD and PsyD degrees are acceptable for licensure, but your specialty area of training must be clinical, counseling, or school psychology.
 Additionally, you must earn your doctoral degree from a program that is accredited by either the American Psychological Association (APA) or the Canadian Psychological Association (CPA).
 If you earn your degree outside the US or Canada, the Board may accept your training if they determine it is equivalent to the APA and CPA standards for accreditation.
 Up to one year (1,500 hours) of the required supervised experience required for licensure may be obtained in practicum hours during the doctoral program; up to one year (1,500 hours) may be obtained in an American Psychological Association (APA)-approved doctoral internship, and up to one-half year (750 hours) may be obtained in a non-APA-approved doctoral internship.

 Please see our Psychology Schools in New Mexico page for programs to consider for the educational requirements described above.

 3. Submit your initial application to the Board.